sampr7/LiveWeatherDisplay-Windy/README.md

 3. Set your location using the built-in selection tool.
 4. Monitor live weather conditions with real-time updates.

+## Custom Builds ⚙️

+For custom-built dashboards with specific parameters and models, contact sampr7@gmail.com.

 ## License 📝

 This project is open-source and free to use.
 Feel free to contribute or modify as needed.